syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-'#NUM!'-occurs when x is lesser than zero, when z is equal to or lesser than zero and occurs when alpha is equal to or less than zero.
+'#NUM!'-occurs when x is lesser than zero, when z is equal to or lesser than zero and occurs when alpha is equal to or lesser than zero.

 '#VALUE!'-occurs when x or y or z is non-numeric.